walder/Skynet-IADS/README.md

 Older SAM sites are more susceptible to jamming.

 Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effectiveness.
-When setting up a jammer you can decide which SAM Sites it can able to jam.
+When setting up a jammer you can decide which SAM Sites it is able to jam.
 For example you could design a mission in which the jammer is not able to jam a SA-6 but it is able to jam a SA-2.
 The jammer effeciveness is not based on any real world data I just read about the different types and made my own conclusions.
 In the mission editro you add the jammer to a unit.
 I suggest you take an F-111 as jammer plattform and add it to your strike package.

 # Using Skynet in the mission editor